 blepharitis can lead to vision loss or permanent changes in the eyelid edges.

-Key points about blepharitis
+Key points about blepharitis in children

 - Blepharitis is an inflammation in the oil glands of the eyelid.
 It causes swollen